Ayako wrote to me from Japan about some origami cranes she got at when donating at a charity for the tsunami victims in Japan…

 Thank you for sharing Ayako.
 We all hoping for a speedy recovery in Japan.

 This article was posted on Friday, May 6th, 2011 at 10:30 am and is filed under Arts and Crafts, Countries & Cultures, Customs and Traditions, Japan, Origami, Symbols, Symbols of Peace, Symbols of Succor.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Cranes – A Japanese Symbol of Peace and Succor”